 - Room for more considerable losses – as a result of a capital value decrease, if you sell and cannot cover the loan, it doesn’t go away.
 You will still need to make your repayments.

-- Investment income – if, for example, you lose a tenant and are not getting income off your investment property, you need to ensure you can still cover your repayments.
+- Investment income – you need to ensure you can still cover your repayments, should you lose a tenant.
 You also need to make these repayments without neglecting to feed yourself and keep your lights on.

 What is a reasonable property loan rate?